DragonRidersUnite/book/src/introduction.md

 If you're stuck and would like some extra assistance, reach out in [the DragonRuby Discord](https://discord.dragonruby.org).
 We'll get you unstuck!

+## How to Read the Book

+Each chapter builds upon the last.
+You'll go displaying an image to a full game by the end of the book.
+The code that's added and changed is explained in detail, but you can [always find the source code for each chapter on GitHub](https://github.com/DragonRidersUnite/book/tree/main/src/code).

+Code alongside the book, but feel free to make adjustments and experiment if you're feeling excited.

 ## Get Started

 All right, are you ready to make a game?
 Let's get started!